kblomqvist/yasha/README.md

 ### Automatic variable file look up

-If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension either `.json`, `.yaml`, `.yml`, `.toml`, or `.xml`.
+If no variable file is explicitly given, Yasha will look for one by searching for a file named in the same way than the corresponding template but with the file extension either `.json`, `.yaml`, `.yml`, `.toml`, or `.xml`.

 For example, consider the following template and variable files